Repair CostsMay 26, 2026 · 7 min read readBy MyOBDCode Editorial

 OEM vs aftermarket — which should you choose?

-OEM (dealer) parts are worth paying for on newer vehicles still under warranty, high-mileage luxury vehicles where fit matters, and any vehicle where the aftermarket options are limited.
+OEM (dealer) parts are worth paying for on newer vehicles still under warranty or high-mileage luxury vehicles.

-• Oil burning or coolant leaks — Contaminate the precious metal catalyst and permanently reduce efficiency.
+• Oil burning or coolant leaks — contaminate the precious metal catalyst

-• Rich fuel mixture — Excess fuel overheats and damages the internal honeycomb structure.
+• Rich fuel mixture — excess fuel overheats the internal substrate

 🔧